-- 3.1 Side Briefed, Contents, and Format: One half of teams will be assigned to brief Petitioner, the other half will be assigned to Respondent.
-Teams from the same school will be assigned to brief opposite sides of the issue.
+- 3.1 Side Briefed, Contents, and Format: In order to have an equal number of teams briefing each side, the Director will assign half of teams to brief Petitioner and half to brief Respondent.
+Teams from the same school will be assigned to brief opposite sides.
 Briefs (both for Petitioner and Respondent) shall contain only the following components in the following order: Cover Page, Table of Contents, Table of Authorities, Questions Presented, Statement of the Case, Summary of the Argument, Argument, Conclusion, and signature block.
 Appendices may be used only to report the content of statutes, constitutions, and regulations not generally available.
 Briefs shall follow, in all aspects, the format prescribed for briefs by the Rules of the United States Supreme Court, except as otherwise specified by these Rules. - 3.2 Identification: Only the team's assigned number and team designation (i.e., Counsel for the Petitioner or Respondent) may be used to identify counsel on the brief, which must not include information identifying the team members or school. - 3.3 Citation of Authorities: All citations must conform to the most recent edition of The Bluebook: A Uniform System of Citation. - 3.4 Font: Briefs must be submitted in 12-point Times New Roman font. - 3.5 Length: Briefs may not exceed thirty pages.
 Any partially filled page will be counted as a page.
 The page limit does not include the cover page, Questions Presented, Table of Contents, Table of Authorities, signature block, or appendices. - 3.6 Page Size and Margins: Each page of the brief must be 8.5 in. x 11 in.
 There must be one-inch margins on the top, bottom, left and right of each page.
 The page number is not included in this margin requirement. - 3.7 Spacing: Typed matter must be double-spaced except for Questions Presented, table entries, footnotes, argument headings, and block quotations that comply with The Bluebook, which must be single-spaced. - 3.8 Record Citations: Citations to the Record should be in the following format: R. at 3.
 No parentheses should be placed around the record cite.
 If parentheses are placed around the Record cite the team will be penalized in their citation score.
 The use of "id." when citing to the record is allowed.
 The bluebook scoring rubric that will be used for brief scoring is included in these rules as an Appendix. - 3.9 Submission and Distribution: Each team must submit one electronic copy of its brief in PDF format to mootcourt@mail.regent.edu by the deadline noted above.
 If a team fails to properly serve its brief under these rules, the date of service will be considered the date the brief is properly received.
-All team briefs will be posted at http://www.regent.edu/nationalcompetition at least a week before the first preliminary round. - 3.10 Certification: Each team submitting a brief must certify that the team members and coaches have read and understand the rules of the Competition, the brief has been prepared in accordance with the Rules of the Competition, and the brief represents the work product solely of the team's members.
-This certification must be submitted with the brief through the link for brief submission.
+Team briefs will be posted at www.regent.edu/nationalcompetition at least a week before the first preliminary round.